 In Europe (EU27), 136.7 million tons of raw steel were produced in 2022, according to the World Steel Association, which is the global trade organization of steel producers.
 That’s a 10.5 percent decrease compared to 2021.
 After a stable start to 2022, everything was turned upside down at the end of February when the war in Ukraine broke out.
 Buyers hoarded steel to secure supply.
 This led to overstock that lasted almost the entire year.
 As a result of this, steel producers’ order intake was weak during the autumn and then recovered somewhat in December.

 Group structure and organization

-The Group consists of two business areas, Sweden & Poland and Finland & Baltics, with a business focus on the Group’s main markets.
-Parent Company & consolidated items include the Parent Company, Group eliminations and also parts of the Group’s operations undergoing restructuring, BE Group Czech Republic, BE Group Slovakia, BE Group Produktion Eskilstuna and RTS Estonia.
+The Group consists of two business areas, Sweden & Poland and Finland & Baltics, with a focus on the Group’s main markets.
+Parent Company & consolidated items include the Parent Company, Group eliminations and also parts of the Group’s operations undergoing restructuring, BE Group Czech Republic and BE Group Slovakia.
 The restructuring of these operations are in all material aspects completed.

 Net sales and business performance

 During the year, the Group’s consolidated net sales increased by 28 percent compared to last year and amounted to SEK 6,875 M (5,388).
 The sales growth is explained by positive price and mix effects of 32 percent, acquisitions of 3 percent and currency effects of 2 percent counteracted by organic tonnage growth of -9 percent.
 The organic tonnage growth in business area Sweden & Poland decreased by -10 percent compared to last year, while Finland & Baltics decreased by -9 percent.
 Gross profit amounted to SEK 1,009 M (1,102), with a gross margin of 14.7 percent (20.4).
 Adjusted for inventory gains and losses, the underlying gross margin amounted to 15.6 percent (19.3).